-While sports betting is legal in Ohio, state residents continue to await its launch.
-In the meantime, we can provide Ohioans with an idea of what to expect when it becomes time to place those first legal wagers.
+While sports betting is legal in Ohio, state residents continue to patiently await its launch.
+In the meantime, we can provide Ohioans with a representation of what they can expect when sports betting becomes available and the market is ready for them to place their first wagers.

 The 3 Best Online Sports Betting Apps In Ohio

-Right now, there aren’t any guarantees about which sportsbooks will launch in Ohio.
+Right now, there aren’t any guarantees about which Ohio sportsbook apps will be available at launch.
 That being said, the three operators listed below are particularly likely given existing commercial deals with casino or racino companies: